eatasal/Exploratory-Data-Analysis-EDA-on-Nobel-Prizes-1901-2016-Dataset/README.md

    - Analyzing key metrics such as the number of awards per year, award distribution by category, and the geographical distribution of laureates.
    - Visualizing trends in Nobel Prize awards, including changes over time and patterns across different categories.
    - Investigating the gender distribution of laureates and exploring the impact of awards on various fields.
-   - **Age Analysis**: Identifying patterns in the age distribution of Nobel Prize winners across different categories and periods.
+   - Identifying patterns in the age distribution of Nobel Prize winners across different categories and periods.

 3. **Key Insights**:
    - **Temporal Trends**: